xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

 ## Preparing OCP Environment

+1. Login to local OCP cluster console as admin.
-1. As a first step we will add labels to the node.
+1. Now, add following labels to the node.
 These labels are required for cnBNG POD deployment/ placement.
-Add following labels to the node by clicking on Edit Compute->Nodes (see below)
+Add labels by selecting Nodes under Compute from side panel.

   ```
   smi.cisco.com/node-type=oam